 - Your current insurance coverage and claims history, such as what’s detailed on a loss run report

 Different insurance providers will have different requirements.
 Depending on the fidelity bond you want, the process may be as simple as filling out basic personal information and following through with a quick, easy purchase.

 3) Make A Purchase

 If fidelity bonds sound like a good idea for your business, meet with an insurance expert to decide the right amount of coverage and then get shopping.
-Many sites, such as Coverwallet, Coverhound, and Insureon, will do the comparison shopping for you and walk you through the steps required to make an insurance purchase.
+Many brokers, such as Coverwallet, Coverhound, and Insureon, will do the comparison shopping for you and walk you through the steps required to make an insurance purchase.
 Find coverage and peace of mind for your business.